PsyChiLin/EFAshiny/README.md

         hypothesized.
-  - **Exploratory Graph Analysis (EGA)**: EGA is a new approach, which is based on the graphical lasso with the regularization parameter specified using EBIC, for retaining factors (Golino & Epskamp, 2017).
+  - **Exploratory Graph Analysis (EGA)**: EGA is a new approach, which is based on the graphical lasso with the regularization parameter specified using EBIC, for retaining factors (Golino & Epskamp,2017).
       - **Number of simulated analyses to perform**: Users can perform more simulation to obstain reliable results.
 Note that too much simulated analyses will somehow slow down the EGA.